Birdie13-stack/order-summary/README-template.md

 ### What I learned

-I learnt how to create custom patterns for backgrounds
+I learned how to create custom patterns for backgrounds

 ## Author